thakareabhi/HEALTHANDSCHEMES/README.md

 # HEALTHANDSCHEMES

-This project is solution for a problem statement in SIH 2020
+This project is solution for a problem statement in SIH 2020 (Software Edition)

 **PS** : There exists good medicle facilities across city in India.
 But due to higher migration rate and other factors, some people are not aware of these facilities.
 Moreover, eligible people are unaware of government schemes for availing medicle facilities.
 We are seeking software solution for
 (1) checking availability of nearby medical facilities, based on search criteria